Go to JKU Homepage

 To help you better navigate the site, see here where you are at the moment.

-Explaining AI with a Song.
+Explaining AI through a song.

 Does it work?
 Let's find out!